A Quick Guide to Winter Boat Storage

 Take Out Sensitive Materials

-Remove any electronics on the boat as well as they can get damaged in icy conditions.
+Remove any electronics on the boat, as they can get damaged in icy conditions.

-Stick a couple of dehumidifiers in the boat to keep moisture from building over the winter.
-We have a lot of options you can view here.
+Stick a couple of dehumidifiers in the boat to prevent moisture from building up over the winter.
+We have many options, which you can view here.

 Find a Suitable Place for Storage